SteveScott/BaroquePlusPlus/README.md

 # BaroquePlusPlus
 Web site for my jewelry business
-Moved to BitBucket as pivate repo
+Moved to BitBucket as pivate repo.